walcht/neovim-unity/README.md

 - No Unity debugging support.
 Still questionable whether this could be solved.

-- External editor (either Visual Studio, Visual Studio Code or JetBrains Rider) is needed to generate Unity project _.csproj_ files which are necessary for proper LSP Functionalities (see previous section **Important Step for Proper LSP Functionalities**).
+- External editor (either Visual Studio, Visual Studio Code or JetBrains Rider) is needed to generate Unity project *.csproj* files which are necessary for proper LSP Functionalities (see previous section **Important Step for Proper LSP Functionalities**).

 - When opening a file for the first time, Omnisharp LSP may take a while to start thus a bit of patience is needed.

+- Omnisharp start-up may consume a lot of memory.
+This is a crucial issue that we're currently working on solving.

 ## FAQ